Up to list of GNU SETL manuals

 The setl command passes these lettercase options through to setltran.

-argument in addition to any options specified.
-It must be the name of a readable file, or a single hyphen (-) meaning standard input (stdin), or a string containing an entire SETL program.
-If there is no input argument, stdin is assumed.
+The setltran command takes up to one input argument in addition to any options specified.
+It must be the name of a readable file, or a single hyphen (-) meaning standard input (the default), or a string containing an entire SETL program.

 Finally, setltran exits with a code of 0 on success, or a higher number on failure.